It sounds perfectly normal when you mention the balcony or outdoor plants, but how about bathroom plants that absorb moisture?

 Toxicity to humans and pets

-If you must have a plant that can cause harm to family members, you should place it at a place where kids and pets cannot reach.
-Which sometimes isn’t practical and better to avoid them altogether.
+If you must have a plant that can cause harm to family members, you should place it where kids and pets cannot reach.
+Which sometimes isn’t practical, but it is better to avoid them altogether.

 Better safe than sorry.